Laurent Fignon: 1982: first professional season

 In 1982, Fignon rode the 1982 Giro d'Italia.
-After Fignon broke away in the second stage, he became the leader of the race, and got to wear the pink jersey.
+After Fignon broke away in the second stage, he became the leader of the race and got to wear the pink jersey.
 He lost the lead in the next stage, but became Hinault's most trusted teammate in the mountains.
 In Paris–Tours, Fignon had escaped and made a break of 40 seconds, when his crank broke.
 During this first year as a professional, Fignon won the Critérium International.

 1983: first Tour victory

 In 1983, Fignon was a part of the team that helped Bernard Hinault to win the 1983 Vuelta a España.
 Guimard did not want to send Fignon to the Tour de France, because two grand tours could be too much for a 22-year-old rider.
 When Hinault, winner of four of the five previous Tours, announced that he would not start due to injury, the Renault team was without a leader.
 Fignon was added to the 1983 Tour de France selection for the Renault team, and the team decided to go for stage wins, with hopes of having Fignon or Marc Madiot compete for the best debutant category.
 After stage nine, the first mountain stage, Fignon was in second place, behind Pascal Simon, and he was allowed to be team leader.
 On the tenth stage, Simon crashed and broke his shoulder blade.
-Simon continued, and only lost a little time on the next stages.
+Simon continued and only lost a little time on the next stages.
 On the fifteenth stage, a mountain time trial, Fignon was able to win back so much time that he was within one minute of Simon.

 On the seventeenth stage, Simon had to give up, and Fignon became the new leader.
-On the next stages, Fignon was able to answer all attacks from his opponents, and he won the time trial on the 21st stage.
+In the next stages, Fignon was able to answer all attacks from his opponents, and he won the time trial on the 21st stage.
 At 22 years old, Fignon was the youngest man to win the Tour since 1933.

-Fignon later said that he was lucky to have won the 1983 Tour: if Hinault had been present Fignon would have helped him, as Hinault was the team leader.
+Fignon later said that he was lucky to have won the 1983 Tour: if Hinault had been present, Fignon would have helped him, as Hinault was the team leader.

-With his round glasses and sophisticated, urbane ("debonaire") demeanor, Fignon was a contrast to Hinault's hard-knocks image.
-He earned the nickname "The Professor", not only because of these glasses, but also because he was one of the few cyclists who had passed his baccalaureat exams.
+With his round glasses and sophisticated, urbane ("debonaire") demeanour, Fignon was a contrast to Hinault's hard-knocks image.
+He earned the nickname "The Professor", not only because of these glasses, but also because he was one of the few cyclists who had passed his baccalaureate exams.

-Early in his broadcasting career broadcaster and former TDF rider Paul Sherwen referred to Fignon with an alternate version of his nickname during telecasts which into English approximately translates 'The Stern Professor'.
+Early in his broadcasting career, broadcaster and former TDF rider Paul Sherwen referred to Fignon with an alternate version of his nickname during telecasts, which in English approximately translates to 'The Stern Professor'.